World Food prices rise 1.4 pct in June - UN FAO

-ROME, July 6 World food prices rose 1.4 percent in June over the previous month and 7.0 percent over June of last year, the United Nations food agency said on Thursday.
+ROME, July 6 (Reuters) - World food prices rose 1.4 percent in June over the previous month and 7.0 percent over June of last year, the United Nations food agency said on Thursday.

 It said in its monthly World Food Outlook that the rises were driven mostly by relatively large increased in dairy and cereal prices and the firming of meat quotations.